| CloserLook > Romans > Romans 5:1-21 |

 across.

-Nevertheless, the Holy Spirit adds the words "free gift", and He does it 3 more times.
+the Holy Spirit adds the words "free

-Throughout the ages, beginning with Cain, mankind has
+the ages, beginning with Cain, mankind has consistently clung to his own good

-consistently clung to his own good works, and rejected God's designated
+works, and rejected God's designated sacrifice.

-So, why don't we open His free
+why don't we open His free gift right

-Do you see it!
+you see it?

-It's in V17, and it’s "the gift
+in V 17, and it’s "the gift of righteousness."

-provides complete "justification", even under
+righteousness, and it provides complete "justification" even under

 the perfect scrutiny of God.